-" Nonresident archery deer and antelope hunters wanting to hunt public land are required to draw an "any deer" or "any antelope" license that is valid on both private and public land.
-The 2023 application deadline was May 11 for deer and May 25 for antelope.
-Nonresident archery hunters can still obtain 2023 "any deer" and "any antelope" archery licenses that are restricted to private land only (excluding all public lands and private lands leased for public hunting by GFP in Walk-In Areas, CREP, and CHAP programs) and these licenses are available throughout the archery seasons.
+" Starting in 2023, nonresident archery deer and antelope hunters wanting to hunt public land are required to draw an "any deer" or "buck antelope" license that is valid on both private and public land.
+The 2024 application deadline was April 18 for deer and April 23 for antelope.
+Nonresident archery hunters can still obtain 2024 "any deer" and "buck antelope" archery licenses that are restricted to private land only that is not leased for public hunting by GFP in Walk-In Areas, CREP, and CHAP programs.
+These licenses are available throughout the archery seasons.
 In addition, nonresident antlerless whitetail deer licenses valid on private and public land are available.
-Nonresidents with an archery deer license valid for public land may only start hunting public land on October 1.
+Nonresidents may only start hunting public land on October 1 with a valid license.